 During the ninety (90) day presuit screening period, the attorneys on both sides of the case have the ability to engage in the discovery tools typically utilized only after a lawsuit has been filed.
 Both sides can do the following:

-Send the other side Interrogatories- written questions, the answer to which are due in twenty (20) days;
+- Send the other side Interrogatories- written questions, the answers to which are due in twenty (20) days;

 If either side fails to comply with these presuit discovery requirements, once a lawsuit is filed, severe sanctions can be ordered, including the dismissal of a case or the defenses raised in response thereto.